segovia94/frontend-starter/README.md

 # Frontend Setup

+This repository is meant as a one-time starterkit when creating a new web project.
+It offers default Sass folder structure which will be compiled with Gulp.

 ### Prerequesites

 You'll need [node.js](http://nodejs.org).

-After installing Node you should install Gulp and Bower globally
+After installing Node you should install Gulp and Bower globally (you may need to use `sudo` on a Mac if you get errors).

 ```
-$ sudo npm install --global gulp bower
+$ npm install --global gulp bower
 ```

 ## Install and setup

-After cloning and changing into that directory, run this to install dependencies (you may need to use `sudo` if you get errors):
+After cloning and changing into that directory, run this to install dependencies (you may need to use `sudo` on a Mac if you get errors):

     $ npm install
     $ bower install